DAE-GD-2025-2026/game-ai-project-Karan-Kalra1/README.md

+# IMPORTANT

+Please recompile the code before running the application if you start directly from unreal engine otherwise it causes weird behavior

 # Flocking & Spatial Partitioning

 This project implements a flocking simulation using classic steering behaviors and spatial partitioning for efficient neighbor detection